 Being a life long Minnesota resident, running propane heaters in the winter to keep the garage warm is incredibly common... and incredibly smelly.
 Eventually your eyes start burning from all the stuff in the air.
 Add in some degreaser and it gets really enjoyable in there.
-This age-old problem led me to try and figure out how to keep it warm in there without the trusty propane heater (or kerosene - that's equally terrible).
+This age-old problem led me to garage door repair service and they helped me figure out how to keep it warm in there without the trusty propane heater (or kerosene - that's equally terrible).
 The only two viable options are Electric and Natural Gas.
 I don't really care which - I just want to pick the most cost effective one.
 If you ask anyone, the answer is always natural gas.
 But why?
 How much more efficient is natural gas?
 I care because natural gas requires a gas line, while electric would just require another (big) circuit (the natural gas heaters require a circuit as well, just way more logically sized).
-Ever wonder how those electric heaters rated in watts translate to the BTU rated natural gas heaters?
+Ever wonder how a flexible heating element rated in watts translate to the BTU rated natural gas heaters?
 I did.
 I also wondered how much all this propane is costing... and why I have to run the heater so frequently.

 First things first, I looked at my gas bill and it's billed in therms.
 That's kind of the standard unit i'll use, a therm is 100,000 btu (and wherever I say BTU, i really mean BTU per hour).
 How's that translate to electricity?
 Well, 1 watt = 3.414 btu so one therm 29,291 watts.
 Then I went and looked at my electric bill and it's billed in Kilowatt hours so now I can just multiply by my per kWh cost ($0.10).